Iran: "Not true that Intelligence Ministry sought contact with the CIA"

 Summary

-• Iranian authorities said they deny reports that the Intelligence Ministry sought to contact the U.S. CIA and pursue negotiations.
+• The Iranian government denied reports that its Intelligence Ministry sought contact with the CIA and attempted negotiations, calling them "not true."

-• They said tensions between the United States and Iran over the nuclear program and the issue of military clashes are continuing.
+• The report said the claims emerged as tensions between the United States and Iran have intensified over the nuclear program and military conflict issues.

 Forecast Trend Report by Period